Skip to main content

 Request data and HTML formats

-Request multiple output formats in a single call:
+Request multiple output formats from the v3/text endpoint in a single call:

 {